 Tsarnaev's older brother, 26-year-old Tamerlan Tsarnaev, was also wanted in the bombings and died earlier Friday in an attempt to escape police.
 The two men were identified by authorities and relatives as ethnic Chechens from southern Russia who had been in the U.S. for about a decade.

-Obama called the two men "terrorists" and said Friday's capture "closed an important chapter in this tragedy."
+In his remarks after the younger Tsarnaev brother was taken into custody, Obama called him and his bother "terrorists" and said his capture "closed an important chapter in this tragedy."

 Still he added: "Tonight there are still many unanswered questions, among them why did young men who grew up and studied here as part of our communities and our country resort to such violence?
 How did they plan and carry out these attacks and did they receive any help."